 Most Indian businesses have started complying with GST after 1st July 2017.
 Now, invoices and bills are being raised in the GST format.
-In order to make GST rollout smoother, Government has relaxed the GST Return Filing for 2 months.
+After the initial glitches in filing monthly returns, Government has taken various steps to simplify GST Return Filing.

-Tax authorities have introduced a simple return form called as GSTR 3B.
-This has to be used only for the month of July and August.
-Every registered tax payer (Except for composition scheme) needs to file a separate GSTR 3B for each GSTIN they have.
+Tax authorities had introduced a simple return form called as GSTR 3B.
+This has to be used only for the month of July 2017 and August 2017 but it stayed on even in year 2018.
+Every registered taxpayer (Except for composition scheme) needs to file a separate GSTR 3B for each GSTIN they have.

 Who Needs to File GSTR-3B?